TYPO3-Solr/ext-solr/Documentation/Releases/solr-release-12-0.rst

 With EXT:solr 12.0 we provide the support of TYPO3 12 LTS.

-Hooks replaced by PSR-14 events
+Hooks replaced by PSR-14 Events
 -------------------------------

 The previously available hooks and their respective interfaces have been removed from EXT:solr.